Rigid models for 2-gerbes I: Chern-Simons geometry: Rigid models

 \item Now, given two different bundle gerbe connections, the curving $\beta$ for $\nabla_E$ is almost a curving $\beta'$ for $\nabla_{E'}$: one needs to add an exact 2-form that is the derivative of some 1-form $\kappa\in \Omega^1(Z_1)$ such that $\delta_v(\kappa)$ is the difference between the two connections.
 The 3-form curvatures of these are the same.
 So then picking an arbitrary (bundle 2-gerbe) curving for the second connection, we then land back in the previous case, and we are done.\qedhere \end{enumerate} \end{proof}

 This theorem of course doesn't tell us what is the image of the map

-However, in a future paper, we will construct a rigid model for the universal bundle 2-gerbe in diffeological spaces, so that every bundle 2-gerbe (in the weakest sense) will be stably isomorphic to a bundle 2-gerbe with a rigidification, at least as a diffeological rigid bundle 2-gerbe.
+However, in a future paper \cite{rb2g_II}, we will construct a rigid model for the universal bundle 2-gerbe in diffeological spaces over a specific model of $B^3U(1)$ (which is also topologicaly a $K(\ZZ,4)$ space), so that every bundle 2-gerbe (in the weakest sense) will be stably isomorphic to a bundle 2-gerbe with a rigidification, at least as a diffeological rigid bundle 2-gerbe.
+Unlike \cite[Theorem 3.15]{KM19}, our model will not use path fibrations, and will in fact build the universal bundle 2-gerbe using similar ideas to those behind the Chern--Simons 2-gerbe.
+We are also ensuring that our universal 2-gerbe has the correct topological behaviour under the functor $\mathbf{Diffeol} \to \mathbf{Top}$ assigning a diffeological space the underlying set of points with the D-topology.

 It follows from the discussion in Example \ref{example:conn_str_constructions} and Proposition \ref{prop:deRhamClass} that the de~Rham class $[\curv(\nabla,\beta,\lambda)]$ is a characteristic class for a rigid bundle 2-gerbe, as it pulls back appropriately along maps between manifolds.